aweager/mux-api/README.md

 commands.

 Retrieving data:
-- _show_: displays one or more values in a way appropriate for interactive use
-- _get_: gets a value without trailing newline (like `echo -n`)
+- _get_: prints a raw value onto stdout
 - _resolve_: for local values, inherits non-existent keys upward from lower scopes, and reports the resolved value
 - _has_: succeeds if the key exists, fails otherwise